Can Syria heal? For many, Step 1 is learning the difficult truth.

 A traumatizing journey

 Dubbed the “slaughterhouse” by rights groups and Syrians, Sednaya is just one element in a macabre mosaic of prisons across Syria.
-The systemic violence of such sites explains the death and disappearance of tens of thousands of Syrians under Mr. Assad, and his father, Hafez al-Assad before him.
+The systemic violence of such sites explains the death and disappearance of tens of thousands of Syrians under Mr. Assad, and his father, Hafez al-Assad, before him.
 The quest for clarity sends men, women, and children through a labyrinth of official and unofficial detention centers.

 Without the truth, some say, healing is impossible.
 But unveiling the truth is a traumatizing journey that is fueling calls for revenge and accountability.